wanchain/Wanchain_Command_Line_Wallet/test/python/README.md

     {
- 		"address": Make sure this wallet with wan, token and privacy token balance "password": "~/.wanchain/cli_test_account_passwd" #store password of above wallet on this path "token address" : The token and privacy token contract address }
+ 		"address": Make sure this wallet with wan, token and privacy token balance "password": "~/.wanchain/cli_test_account_passwd" #store password of above wallet on this path "token address" : The token and privacy token contract address associated with wallet }

 # Execute Test: